akash227/track_your_changes/README.md

 # track_your_changes

-This program helps you to compare two files by line and prints the differing number of characters by length.
+monitor.rb allows you to input two file names and tracks the difference of line lengths.

+monitor_dir.rb tracks the same but for all the files in the directory for the format that you specify.